Instruction manuals are meant to help people perform tasks correctly.

-- For the highest level of learnability and clarity, the tasks should be described in active present tense (install, press, click, follow).
+For the highest level of learnability and clarity, the tasks should be described in active present tense (install, press, click, follow).

-- Avoid long wordy sentences and we recommend breaking down tasks into two or more sub-tasks when the user needs to perform several actions.
+Avoid long wordy sentences and we recommend breaking down tasks into two or more sub-tasks when the user needs to perform several actions.

-- A maximum of 10-12 steps is recommended for your instructions to be effective.
+A maximum of 10-12 steps is recommended for your instructions to be effective.

-According to the experts of minimalist instructional design, work instructions on the shop floor should be constructed in the same manner that you might write a manual for a blender.
+According to the experts of instructional design, work instructions on the shop floor should be constructed in the same manner that you might write an instruction manual for a blender.

-- Structure your work instructions in a clear, step-by-step instruction hierarchy
+- Structure your instructions in a clear, step-by-step instruction hierarchy (guide - topic - instruction - step).

 - Keep it short and to the point.